NAATI CCL Vocabulary List

 Work domain by domain rather than alphabetically.
 Pick one domain a week, learn the terms in both directions (English → your language and back), then test yourself inside real dialogue practice — recognising a word on a list is much easier than producing its equivalent mid-interpretation, and the gap between the two is where marks are lost.

-Flashcards with spaced repetition work well for the recognition half.
+Beyond that starting set, flashcards with spaced repetition work well for the recognition half.
 For the production half, there is no substitute for interpreting full dialogues under time pressure and checking which terms you fumbled.
 A free Lingo Copilot CCL account includes the full 214-term list with flashcards and review queues, plus practice dialogues that use these terms in context.

 Vocabulary FAQ